Existing customer? Login

 The hub and spoke model is a distribution network that unsurprisingly resembles a bicycle wheel.
 The hub sits in the middle and allows each of the spokes to move in one direction of delivery and meet at a central location.

-Whether talking about goods or people, you can see the hub and spoke model is extremely common and useful, too.
 It’s essential to our international and national economies, especially for a country as geographically spread out as Australia.

 What transport carriers use hub and spoke distribution?